The-Quantumist/the-quantumist/_posts/2022-11-01-quantum-computing-for-computer-engineers-part-1/2022-11-01-quantum-computing-for-computer-engineers-part-1.md

 and have been built by companies in the quest of developing this new and completely different technology.
-Demonstrating that a quantum computer can solve a problem more efficiently than a standard computer, however, is a no easy task, this is the so called quantum supremacy problem.
+Demonstrating that a quantum computer can solve a problem more efficiently than a standard computer, however, is not an easy task, this is the so called quantum supremacy problem.
 In a paper from 2019, Google announced that it had achieved for the first time quantum supremacy.
 Since then, papers were published showing how the results claimed by Google were beaten using new techniques to